nblumhardt/serilog-wiki/Enrichment.md

 **Important:** properties _must_ be popped from the context in the precise order in which they were added.
 Behavior otherwise is undefined.

-* Enrichment packages previously distributed as apart of the Serilog Package*
+*Packages previously distributed as apart of the Serilog Package*

 - [Environment](https://github.com/serilog/serilog-enrichers-environment)
 - [Process](https://github.com/serilog/serilog-enrichers-process)
 - [Thread](https://github.com/serilog/serilog-enrichers-thread)